-Continuing on from last month’s subject, “Five Reasons to Work With a Software Value Added Reseller,” representing an accounting software client’s interests to the software developer – or vendor – is one of the most valuable but least obvious services performed.
+Continuing on from a previous subject, “Five Reasons to Work With a Software Value Added Reseller,” representing an accounting software client’s interests to the software developer – or vendor – is one of the most valuable but least obvious services performed.
 While the vendor tries to be responsive and constructive, it’s often difficult for it to put itself in local customers’ shoes.

-- Help diagnose a technical problem that requires vendor support, so the right information is presented to get the most effective result.
+- Help diagnose a technical problem that requires vendor support.
+The right information will be presented and you will get the most effective result

-- Direct the customer to the proper source at the vendor for information and assistance with various issues such as training, billing, and software updates, along with further quarterbacking the effort to assure a satisfactory result.
+- Direct the customer to the proper source at the vendor for information and assistance with various issues.
+This includes training, billing, and software updates, along with further quarterbacking the effort to assure a satisfactory result

 - Anticipate and interpret information released by the vendor to customers so it is more understandable and useful